 My practice uses only out-of-network benefits.
 I specifically have chosen this over “in-network” because of confidentiality.
 If you use In-Network benefits, the therapist is required to give the insurance company detailed information regarding why you are there and what you say.
 Therefore, your information is not confidential.
 After they receive the information, they may approve a set amount of visits to see the client.
 When that is over, more visits need to be “approved”.
 To get “approved” for more, the therapist has to either verbally talk to an insurance representative or write reports giving confidential information to the insurance company.
 The insurance company uses this information to decide if they will give more visits.
 The client has no say as to what personal information is being shared because with In-Network it is a required part of continuing visits.

 With Out-of-Network visits, the insurance company requires a diagnosis only.
 Any information you share, remains confidential between the therapist and the client.

 With in-network, there is a co-pay.
 With Out-of-Network you pay up front for the visit and get reimbursed by the company later.
 I find that companies today are quick to reimburse.
 Is the amount you pay more significant?
 The majority of people I see with a standard company, i.e.: Blue Cross, Aetna, Cigna, etc., get 50-60% back.
 Oil and Gas employees get an average of 70 to 80% back.
 There is not much difference for some between a co-pay or what you end up paying with an out of network policy.
 Yet, you have confidentiality and other benefits that are routinely not mentioned by the insurance company.

 I hope this gives you some helpful information to consider about insurance and reimbursement.

 Fees / Session Length

 The fee for each session is required at the time of service.
 Hourly sessions last approximately fifty (50) minutes.
 An hour and a half session would last 75 continual minutes.
-I can accept cash, checks and credit cards, but no American Express.
+I can accept cash, checks or credit cards.